neeraj-singh-kapkoti/thatbeautifuldream/README.md

 ![banner](assets/images/banner.png)

-## I'm an Electronics and Communication Engineer from Bangalore, India.

 - 🔭 I'm currently working on [Data Structures and Algorithms][course]
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators